 A3.
-You need a program that gives you full administration control (for as and when needed situations) and is easy to use.
-This way you will be able to retain control of timing while cutting down the administration costs.
+You need a program that gives you complete administration control (for as and when needed situations) and is easy to use.
+This way, you will retain control of timing while cutting down the administration costs.

 A4.
-Make recognition a habitual process by choosing a program that goes well with business tools (like SAP, Zoho, Freshworks) that employees already use on a daily basis.
-Make sure your potential provider offers integrations and will it have an effect on the overall cost of the product.
+Make recognition a habitual process by choosing a program that goes well with business tools (like SAP, Zoho, Freshworks) that employees already use daily.
+Make sure your potential provider offers integrations and will it affect the overall cost of the product.

 Q5.
 How will the data be managed?

-28% of the most memorable recognition comes from an employee’s manager. - Gallup
+According to Gallup, 28% of the most memorable recognition comes from an employee’s manager.

 Everything needs maintenance, and so does your “flawless” rewards and recognition program.
 However, it is not just about maintenance but also improving for the better.
 That means coming up with more creative recognition ideas to maintain the element of fun in the workforce.